slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

   };
 ```

-### Shortcut Data Context Object
+### Link Data Context Object
-The Shortcut trigger also has access to a data context object which includes information related to the context of the trigger activation.
+The link trigger also has access to a data context object which includes information related to the context of the trigger activation.
 This data object can be used to fill the optional input fields of the trigger being activated.
 The data context parameters available to a shortcut trigger are as follows:
 ```ts
   'data.user_id': string,
 	'data.channel_id': string,